Rollins Pass vs. Corona Pass

 This inconsistency is more than cosmetic.
 The Colorado Avalanche Information Center (CAIC)—the authority the Sheriff references—uses the official name Rollins Pass in all forecasts and fatality reports.
 The same terrain therefore appears under two names: one used locally (Corona Pass) and one used in the safety system that informs decisions in the field (Rollins Pass).

-Two names have created parallel geography: one where data lives and one where tragedy is recorded.
+Two names have created parallel geography: one where life-saving avalanche data lives and one where avalanche tragedies are recorded.

-People who follow official guidance should not be misled by a name the warning system doesn’t recognize.
+People who follow official guidance should not be misguided by an unofficial name the warning system doesn’t recognize.

 CAIC, the U.S. Geological Survey, and the U.S. Board on Geographic Names use Rollins Pass because it is the only federally recognized name.
 Yet local references—including some media, tourism materials, and county communications—still use “Corona Pass,” unintentionally widening the gap between public messaging and safety data.
 The solution is not for CAIC to change; doing so would formalize an unofficial, historically incorrect name and fracture decades of consistent mapping.
 The remedy lies with local agencies, tourism outlets, and media partners aligning their language with the single, authoritative standard already in place—Rollins Pass.